tgraupmann/MinecraftChromaMod/README.md

 ## Quick Start ##

-* Visit the [Releases Section](https://github.com/tgraupmann/MinecraftChromaMod/releases) run the installers for:
+* Visit the [Releases Section](https://github.com/tgraupmann/MinecraftChromaMod/releases) to run the installers.

 * Minecraft Forge Universal Installer for client and server